abhinavkakku/abhinavkakku/src/content/blog/Cyber-Security-Interview.md

 5. Have you worked with Python Web Requests ? possibly parsing the response in desired format.
 6. Write program to do the Network Packet Analysis , maybe fetch the .exe or .elf payload data from Network data captured in PCAP file.
 7. Write a RegEx to filter  websites / URL / URL with Queries / Email Address / IP Address  / Phone Number (10-digits)
+8. (Bash) - replace all occurance of string - string_1 with string_1_1 in text file.

 More questions based on some projects and required coming here soon.